evocn/lambda/content/archetypes.md

 A creature you can see gains 1d6+Wisdom Health.

 ***Sanctuary*** | 1 Skill |
-Concentrate to create a Zone which no enemies can enter, and which no objects can move into or out of.
+Concentrate to create a Zone which nothing can pass in or out of around you.
-It can last, at maximum, for one hour.
+It can last, at maximum, for 10 minutes.

 ***Curse*** | 1 Skill |
 A creature you can see has disadvantage on all checks until the end of their next turn.